Saving Sea Turtles is a Marathon, Not a Sprint

 Each turtle is swimming to raise awareness about a “Cause.”
 As a turtle is supported through Adopt-A-Turtle donations, her Cause Meter will show the amount raised by that turtle.
 Each Cause represents a threat listed below

-Plastic Debris
+Plastic Debris.

 Loggerhead with plastic bag caught in its throat

 It is estimated that more than 100 million marine animals are killed each year due to plastic debris in the ocean.
 More than 80% of this plastic comes from land.
 It washes out from our beaches and streets.
 It travels through storm drains into streams and rivers.
 It flies away from landfills into our seas.
 As a result, thousands of sea turtles accidentally swallow these plastics, mistaking them for food.
 Most of the debris is recognizable: plastic bags, balloons, bottles, degraded buoys, plastic packaging, and food wrappers.
 Some plastics aren’t so easy to see, so small, in fact, that it is invisible to the naked eye.
 If sea turtles ingest these particles, they can become sick or even starve.
+Learn more about Victory’s Cause.

 Water Quality